fbpx

 PEMF Therapy for Anxiety: What Does Research Say?

+Anxiety is a healthy adaptive reaction to stress that enables us to cope with challenging circumstances in daily life.
 However, anxiety becomes a crippling disease and is seen as pathological when it becomes excessive, out of proportion to the circumstance that generates it, or when there is no particular cause.
-In Singapore, 10% of the population experiences severe anxiety problems at some point in their lives.
+Anxiety disorders are the most prevalent mental health conditions worldwide, affecting approximately 301 million people – 4% of the global population.

-Sign and Symptoms of Anxiety
+Signs and Symptoms of Anxiety

 Anxiety can cause mild to severe psychological and physical symptoms, including:

-• Faster heartbeat
+• Faster heartbeat and fast breathing (hyperventilation).

-• Feeling drained or weak
+• Feeling weak or drained.

 Causes of Anxiety

-• Trauma ( physical or emotional)
+• Trauma (physical or emotional)

-• Stress-related to an illness
+• Stress-related to illness

-• Tension building
+• Tension accumulation

 • Substance abuse or alcoholism